HiroyukiNaito/uniswap-universal-base/README.md

 - Setting is [Here](https://github.com/HiroyukiNaito/uniswap-universal-base/blob/main/docker-compose.yml#L74)
 - Detailed Description is [Here](https://github.com/HiroyukiNaito/uniswap-universal-batcher)
-- Note: If you increase the frequency, it emit a lot requests to RPC Endpoints (Consume a lot of Resources)
+- Note: If you increase the frequency, it emit a lot requests to RPC Endpoints (i.e. Consume a lot of Resources)
 ```
 # Request block size in parallel (async)
 BLOCK_RANGE_SIZE=1